SCO Group: Financial aspects

 SCO's legal campaign coincided with the best financial results it would have, when in fiscal 2003 they had revenues of $79 million and a profit of $3.4 million.
 The campaign was also initially very beneficial to its stock price.
 The stock had been under $1.50 in December 2002 and reached a high of $22.29 during mid-October 2003.
 In some cases jumps in the price occurred when stock analysts initiated coverage of the stock and gave optimistic price targets for it.

 But the stock began a downward slide soon after that, and by the end of 2003 about a quarter of all outstanding shares were controlled by short sellers.
 SCOsource revenue was erratic, with the first half of fiscal 2004 being especially poor.

 The SCO group had 340 employees worldwide when the lawsuits were first underway in 2003.
 By a year later, this count had fallen somewhat to 305 employees.

 During 2004, SCO and BayStar had a falling out, in part due to the investment firm being unhappy with SCO's constant presence in the headlines and the passionate arguments it was involved in with open source advocates, and in part due to the ongoing expenses of running a struggling software products business.
 Both BayStar and Royal Bank of Canada, which had been part of the initial placement, bought out of the investment by mid-year.
 Nevertheless, by the calculation of the Deseret News, SCO had gained a net $37 million out of the arrangement.

 Legal actions were a large expense, costing the SCO Group several million dollars each quarter and hurting financial results.
 For its third quarter of fiscal 2004, for instance, the company reported revenue of $11.2 million and a loss of $7.4 million, of which $7.2 million was legal expenses.
 To that point, the company had spent a total of some $15 million on such costs.
 Accordingly, in August 2004, SCO renegotiated its deal with its lawyers to put into place a cap on legal expenses at $31 million, in return for which Boise, Schiller & Flexner would receive a larger share of any eventual settlement.

 McBride continued to come up with new ideas; at the 2004 Forum show he talked about the SCO Marketplace Initiative, which would set up an online exchange where developers could bid on work-for-hire jobs for SCO Unix enhancements that were otherwise not on the SCO product roadmap.
 Besides helping SCO out, this would set up an alternative to the open source model, one where programmers could "develop-for-fee" rather than "develop-for-free".
-McBride ultimately envisioned it becoming "an online distribution engine for business applications from a wide variety companies and solution providers."
+McBride ultimately envisioned it becoming "an online distribution engine for business applications from a wide variety [of] companies and solution providers."
 The SCO Marketplace began operation a couple of months later, with jobs posted including the writing of device drivers.

 The stock slide continued, and by September 2004 had fallen below the $4 level.
 The company had some 230 employees worldwide at that point.